studio-1b/CarPoolMashupPython/Aws/README.md

 (Options 2 & 3) Create "Parameter Store (Systems Manager feature)" in AWS.
 You can search for it.
 - You need to store the Google API KEY as value, and give it a unique name, ie. like mine: GOOGLE_JAVASCIPT_MAP_KEY
 - Reference: https://aws.plainenglish.io/managing-ecs-application-secrets-with-aws-parameter-store-a1f37db10575
-- The user who will be creating the ECS container, has to have this permission assigned to read the the value (which is the API KEY).
+- The user who will be creating the ECS container, has to have this (below) permission assigned to read the the value (which is the API KEY).
-4. Preformatted text in a list item:

         {   "Version": "2012-10-17",
             "Statement": [
                 {   "Effect": "Allow",
                     "Action": "ssm:GetParameters",
                     "Resource": [ "arn:aws:ssm:us-east-1:1XXXXXXX:parameter/GOOGLE_JAVASCIPT_MAP_KEY" ]
                 } ] }

 To Add this permission, goto Users (or Role, depending on who is missing this)

 (Options 1 & 2)